-This method MUST return a Session instance appropriate for the DRM in use.
+This method MUST returns a SessionFactory objectinstance appropriate for the DRM in use.

-This method MUST return a Session instance appropriate for the DRM in use.
+This method MUST returns a SessionFactory objectinstance appropriate for the DRM in use.
 In service provider DRMAA implementations for Java SE 5.0 or later, the concrete service provider SessionFactory implementation SHOULD override the return type of this method to be that of the concrete service provider Session implementation if one exists.